Coming to the Cité

 Tuesday to Sunday (opening and closing times according to planned workshops).

 • Meurette & Persillé: Open every lunchtime from 11.30am to 2pm.
-Open Wednesday to Friday from 6pm to 9pm.
-Open Saturday from 7pm to 9pm.
+Open Thursday to Saturday evening from 7pm to 9pm.

 • L’Écaille: Tuesday to Sunday: 10am – 7:30pm.